Automattic/Edit-Flow/readme.txt

 == Changelog ==

+= 0.7.4 (??? ?
+2012) =
+* Add 'Scheduled' as one of the statuses you see in the 'Posts At A Glance' widget.
+'Private' and other core statuses can be added with a filter

 = 0.7.3 (Jul.
 3, 2012) =
 * Bug fix: Support PHP 5.2.x by removing the anonymous functions we mistakenly added
 * Bug fix: Only update user's Story Budget saved filters when the Story Budget is being viewed, to avoid other views setting the filter values